Saigon Centre

-Saigon Centre is a mixed-use complex in Ho Chi Minh City, Vietnam, invested by Keppel Land Watco I. The complex is located on Le Loi Boulevard in District 1, Ho Chi Minh City.
+Saigon Centre is a mixed-use complex in Ho Chi Minh City, Vietnam, invested by Keppel Land Watco, a joint-venture among Keppel Land from Singapore with both Vietnamese companies Real Estate Saigon Corporation (RESCO) and Southern Waterborne Transport Corporation (SOWATCO).
+The complex is located on Lê Lợi Boulevard in District 1, Ho Chi Minh City.

 History

-Phase 1 of the complex was completed in 1996.
+Phase 1 of the complex, Saigon Centre I, was completed in 1996.
 The phase consisted of a 25-storey building, which set a new record for the highest building in Vietnam then at 106 m.

-In December 2011, construction on phase two started, which comprises a 5-story retail podium and a new 43-story building.
+In December 2011, construction on phase two called as Saigon Centre II & III started, which comprises a 5-story retail podium and a new 43-story building.
 The new addition prompted a temporary closure of the existing tower from 2015 to 2016.

 On July 30, 2016, Takashimaya opened their first department store in Vietnam at the retail podium of Saigon Centre.
 Tower 2 completed in 2017 reaching the height of 193.7 m.
-It becomes the fourth tallest building in Ho Chi Minh City and the tenth tallest building in Vietnam overall.
+It becomes the fourth tallest building in Ho Chi Minh City and the tenth tallest building in Vietnam overall then.

+The complex still has phase 3, the last phase, called as Saigon Centre IV & V, which comprises an over-200-meter tower and continue to expand the retail podium on the side of Huỳnh Thúc Kháng Street.
+After this completion, the complex will entirely in a city block, covered by four streets; however, the phase still has not started construction and is temporarily used as an expansion parking lot of the complex.
+On October 2025, Keppel receives Investment Registration Certificate (IRC) for Saigon Centre Phase 3 from Ho Chi Minh CIty government, the construction will be started in late 2026 and opened in about 5 years.